Skip to content Skip to footer

 Ko Ushijima

-Ko Ushijima Japanese Contemporary Abstraction
+Ko Ushijima Japanese Abstraction

 Ko Ushijima is a leading voice in Japanese contemporary abstraction, known for his meditative paintings that merge traditional materials with a minimalist aesthetic.
-Based in Kanazawa, Japan, Ushijima draws from centuries-old techniques—including sumi ink, mineral pigments, and metallic leaf—and applies them in quietly radical ways.
+Based in Kanazawa, Japan, Ushijima draws from centuries old techniques—including sumi ink, mineral pigments, and metallic leaf—and applies them in quietly radical ways.
 His visual language echoes the lineage of Nihonga painting while contributing to a global conversation around abstraction, surface, and silence.

-The Language of Ko Ushijima Japanese Contemporary Abstraction
+The Language of Ko Ushijima Japanese Abstraction

 Where Modernism Meets Tradition